 The District of Columbia Public Charter School Board leases its office space under an operating lease which expires on July 31, 2005.
 Future minimum rental payments are noted above.
-Rent expense for the year ended September 30, 2002 was \$64,127.
+Rent expense for the year ended September 30, 2003 related to this lease was \$60,435.